ilaborie/blog/src/pages/akka-http-request-response-model/index.md

 ![](./http-request.png)

-since the format of HTTP requests is clearly described in the following paragraph in [RFC7230](https://tools.ietf.org/html/rfc7230#section-2.1).
+The format of HTTP requests is clearly described in the following paragraph in [RFC7230](https://tools.ietf.org/html/rfc7230#section-2.1).
 It’s worth reading:

 > A client sends an HTTP request to a server in the form of a request message, beginning with a **request-line** that includes a method, URI, and protocol version (Section 3.1.1), followed by **header fields** containing request modifiers, client information, and representation metadata (Section 3.2), **an empty line** to indicate the end of the header section, and finally a **message body** containing the payload body (if any, Section 3.3).

-In the code, Akka HTTP has the [**HttpRequest**](http://doc.akka.io/api/akka-http/10.1.3/akka/http/scaladsl/model/HttpRequest.html) case class which consists of
+In the Akka HTTP source code, the [**HttpRequest**](http://doc.akka.io/api/akka-http/10.1.3/akka/http/scaladsl/model/HttpRequest.html) case class consists of

 ```scala
 final class HttpRequest(